Hack-Unicorn-Club/Hacktoberfest-2023-Contributions/Code-of-Conduct.md

 We are committed to providing a positive and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, race, ethnicity, religion, or level of experience.
 We do not tolerate:

 - Harassment, discrimination, or intimidation in any form.
-- Offensive comments or behavior.
+- Offensive comments or behaviour.
 - Disrespectful or disruptive communication.
 - Unwelcome advances or attention.